DiamondLuver/explorify-mobile-flutter/README.md

 1. **Prerequisites:**
    - Ensure you have Node.js (`node -v`) and npm (`npm -v`) installed on your system.
 You can download them from [https://nodejs.org/en](https://nodejs.org/en).
    - For Flutter development, follow the official installation guide: [https://docs.flutter.dev/](https://docs.flutter.dev/)
-   - For Laravel development, make sure you have Composer installed: [https://getcomposer.org/doc/articles/troubleshooting.md](https://getcomposer.org/doc/articles/troubleshooting.md)
+   - For Django development, can check out the documentation: [https://docs.djangoproject.com/en/5.0/](https://docs.djangoproject.com/en/5.0/)

 2. **Clone the Repository:**